jahangir842/LLMs-offline/ollama.md

 `
 ollama run llama3
 `

-It will start downloading the required model.
+It will start downloading the required model and start terminal to interact with model.